Kent Connect to Support

 Other benefits

-Personal Independent Payment - Paid to people disabled before the age of 65.
+• Personal Independence Payment (PIP): For people who became disabled before the age of 65.